kassieclaire/simple-gem5/README.md

 2. Use the process_stats.py script to gather basic information about the simulation, including cycle count, instruction count, and simulator operations count.

 To gather more information see the stats.txt file in the stats directory.
-Check the process_statss.py file for how the output is tokenized and processed for integer values -- different tokenization will be needed for float values.
+Check the process_statss.py file for how the output is tokenized and processed for float values.
+If you would like integer values, you will have to process the values after.

 ## Maintenance and Expansion
 Some key files to note for maintenance and expansion of this project include: